cloudmailin/docs.cloudmailin.com/content/receiving_email/attachments.md

 You'll need to give us your storage credentials so that we can create a file within your storage account.

-In order to use Google Cloud file storage [contact us](http://www.cloudmailin.com/contact_us).
+In order to use Google Cloud file storage [contact us].